 Water-Quality Map

-Tap any place — see live water-quality conditions and the open-source treatment techniques that fit.
-Country shading from WHO/UNICEF (drinking-water access) and FAO (freshwater stress); live disasters from GDACS; real-time water-quality readings from USGS gauges.
-All refreshed every 15 minutes.
+Tap any place — see current water-quality conditions and the open-source treatment techniques that fit.
+Country shading from WHO/UNICEF (drinking-water access) and FAO (freshwater stress); disaster alerts from GDACS; water-quality readings from USGS gauges.
+All refreshed once a day.

 Opens on a top-5 worst region for the active indicator.
 Use search or the worst-list to explore your own region.